Guest article by Dr. Lise Alschuler and Karolyn A. Gazella

 L-theanine safety and availability

 Unlike other stress-reducing and sleep-enhancing supplements or drugs, Suntheanine does not cause drowsiness.
 Suntheanine has also been affirmed as GRAS (Generally Recognized as Safe) with Letter of No Objection from the FDA (GRN 000209).
-Suntheanine is made using a special patented fermentation process that ensures consistency and effectiveness.
+Suntheanine is made using a special patented enzymatic process that ensures consistency and effectiveness.
 It is an ingredient in many dietary supplements that promote relaxation.

 Note: This article is excerpted with permission from Five to Thrive, a digital magazine published by Dr. Lise Alschuler and Karolyn A. Gazella.
 For more information, visit www.fivetothriveplan.com/magazine.